YU000jp/logseq-plugin-quickly-para-method/readme.md

 ## Features

-### Set page-tgas property to the page for the PARA Method
+### Set page-tags property to the page for the PARA Method

 ### Use User Selection List